Azure-Samples/azure-intelligent-edge-patterns/Research/Curbside_pickup/Readme.md

 ## Troubleshooting

-* I'm getting a bad performance on the test videos I feed to the simulator.
+* I'm getting bad performance on the test videos I feed to the simulator.

 We've seen cases where high quality videos (like those taken with current smartphones).
 When converting your videos, consider a maximum width or height, whatever comes first, of 960 pixels.